 Shitake is loaded with proteins, and potassium besides fibre.
 Sesame seeds provide a whopping amount of calcium.
 Crispy on the outside, and juicy on the inside, this quick recipe be relished by vegans too.

-Well, the bottom line is no matter which ever way you decide to eat your mushrooms, this pulpy tree-like veggie is fantastic for your health, delectable to your taste buds and of course, a boon to vegetarians!
+Well, the bottom line is no matter how you choose to eat your mushrooms, this pulpy tree-like veggie is fantastic for your health, delectable to your taste buds, and of course, a boon to vegetarians!